Solution-focused therapy (SFBT) is an effective tool to solve problems without spending too much time talking about them.

 Exception questions can also help you realise that life problems don’t always happen in every situation.

-Some exception questions you can expect during therapy include:
+Some exception questions you can expect during counselling in Singapore include:

 Your Therapist will guide you every step of the way.
 Solution-focused therapy is also used during other therapy services, including: